Garblesnarff/HYTOPIA/GAME_DESIGN_DOCUMENT.md

 - Metal: Chrome, bronze, and copper tones
 - Decay: Rust, grime, and corrosion

-## User Interface
+## User Interface - PARTIALLY IMPLEMENTED

-### HUD Elements
+### HUD Elements - PARTIALLY IMPLEMENTED
-- Health/Shield indicators
+- Health/Shield indicators - IMPLEMENTED
-- Resource inventory
+- Resource inventory - PARTIALLY IMPLEMENTED
-- Minimap
+- Minimap - TO BE IMPLEMENTED
-- Active equipment/abilities
+- Active equipment/abilities - TO BE IMPLEMENTED
-- Objective markers
+- Objective markers - TO BE IMPLEMENTED

-### Menus
+### Menus - PARTIALLY IMPLEMENTED
-- Inventory management
+- Inventory management - PARTIALLY IMPLEMENTED
-- Crafting interface
+- Crafting interface - IMPLEMENTED
-- Character upgrades
+- Character upgrades - TO BE IMPLEMENTED
-- Map overview
+- Map overview - TO BE IMPLEMENTED
-- Settings
+- Settings - TO BE IMPLEMENTED

+**IMPLEMENTED**: The health bar is fully implemented as a 3D SceneUI element attached to the player.
+It displays current health as both a visual bar and text.
+The crafting interface is fully implemented with support for viewing available recipes, required materials (showing both required and owned quantities), and crafting items.
+The basic inventory system is implemented in the InventoryManager class which tracks gathered resources, but the visual inventory UI needs further development.
+Interface elements are defined in the index.html file in the UI assets directory.

 ## Audio Design